Sotatek-ChinhVu/smart-test/README.md

 - Tests.UnitTest project for X-unit testing

 ## How to run
-- Go to Appsettings.json in API.EmrCloudApi Project .
-Set value for "TenantDbSample" key is database connection string.
+- Go to env.json in API.EmrCloudApi Project (env.Development for local , env.Production for production , env.Staging for staging) .Set value for "TenantDbSample" key is database connection string.
 - With Visual studio :
 Build Project : right click API.EmrCalculateApi => Build or Rebuild.
 Run project :